ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 The signal simplification process used by RNA relies on two main principles: i) vertical inheritance and ii) horizontal inheritance.
 Both principles are explained in [1] in section "IV.
 SIGNALLING SIMPLIFICATION".

-To simplify signals is needed that, mark the configuration option "Simplify signals", as shown in Figure 14.
+To simplify signals mark the configuration option "Simplify signals", as shown in Figure 14.

 ![Figure 14](config_5.png "Figure 14")

 *Figure 14.
 Configuring RNA to simplify signalling.*

-After generating all the signalling, a simplification should be made to keep only the appropriate signals, as shown in Figure 15.
+After the simplification only the appropriate signals are kept, as shown in Figure 15.

 ![Figure 15](Figure5.png "Figure 15")

 *Figure 15.
 Signalling simplification.*

-Followin, explains the simplification process.
+The simplification process was carried out according to the process described in section IV.
+SIGNALLING SIMPLIFICATION of [1], as follows:

 - **Simplification by vertical inheritance**

-    Vertical inheritance was applied when the B signals of the Sw03 and Sw02 were moved to the signals H16 y H22, respectably.
+    Vertical inheritance was applied when the B signals of the Sw03 and Sw02 were moved to the signals H16 y H22, respectively.
 These signals B, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
 SIGNALLING SIMPLIFICATION of [1], literal A.

 - **Simplification by horizontal inheritance**

-    The simplified signals due to horizontal inheritance are follows: L03, L05, X07, X08, C13, C17 and C20.
+    The simplified signals due to horizontal inheritance are L03, L05, X07, X08, C13, C17 and C20.
 Signal L03 was deleted due this was nearby of signal P09, and have the same direction and orientation.
 The same situation occurs between signals L05 and P12; between signals C17 and P11; and between signals C20 and T02.
 In all cases, is applied Algorithm 9 (described in section IV.
 SIGNALLING SIMPLIFICATION of [1]).
-This algorithm was designed to avoid collisions by considering nearby objects as one single object, and generating signals according to the leftmost and rightmost railway element in the new single object.
+This algorithm was designed to group nearby objects as one single object, and generating signals according to the leftmost and rightmost railway element in the new single object.

-    Finally, signals X08 and X09 were deleted due to horizontal inheritance between signals S18 and S15, respectably.
+    Finally, signals X08 and X09 were deleted due to horizontal inheritance between signals S18 and S15, respectively.
 In this case, the priority of S18 and S15 were superior, as explained in section IV.
 SIGNALLING SIMPLIFICATION of [1], literal B.

 ### G. Export a resulting railway layout description

-Once the signalling is generated and simplified, it is necessary to establish the railway routes to create the railway interlocking table.
+Once the signalling is generated, it is necessary to establish the railway routes to create the railway interlocking table.
 A railway route is the simplest path between two consecutive signals in the same direction, using the same tracks.

 <a name="G.1"></a>
 #### G.1.
 Obtaining table in Design4Rail